 Emma started to guide Winona away, yet took the time to look back at Faith with a confident smirk on her face.

 Faith watched in awe as her sister ran off.
 Winona was capable of taking steps as well, making the process of getting her to safety easier.

 Despite her fear, Faith dashed into the maze of toppled trees.
-With great swiftness, she make her way toward the strange event that was occurring.
+With great swiftness, she made her way toward the strange event that was occurring.

 “I was never the heroic one.
 But that’s why I’ve wanted to become strong.
 To become a hero.
 I can’t let… such stupid fear bring me down.
 Nobody has to get hurt anymore…”